-Jessica (Jesse) Baldwin-Philippi, Ph.D.
+Jessica (Jesse) Baldwin-Philippi, PhD (current as of 11/1/23)

 Education

-B.A.
-2007 Santa Clara University, Santa Clara, CA. Communication Major.
+BA 2007 Santa Clara University, Santa Clara, CA Communication Major.
 Magna Cum Laude.

 Research and Teaching Interests